 Description of the programme

-MyBnk deliver financial education to secondary school aged young people through the Money Twist (MT) and Sporty Money Twist (SMT) programmes.
-The Money Twist programme is delivered to Key Stage 3 and Key Stage 4 pupils in secondary schools, while the Sporty Money Twist is being delivered to a range of groups of young people outside of a school context, mainly, though not exclusively, within the National Citizens Service.
+MyBnk delivers financial education programmes to secondary school-aged young people through the Money Twist (MT) and Sporty Money Twist (SMT) programmes.
+The Money Twist programme is delivered to Key Stage 3 and Key Stage 4 pupils in secondary schools, while the Sporty Money Twist is being delivered to a range of groups of young people outside of a school context mainly, though not exclusively, within the National Citizens Service.
 In total, across MT 447 distinct programmes were delivered across 86 schools, reaching 16,860 pupils aged 11-16.
-For SMT a further 85 programmes were delivered reaching 3,501 pupils aged 14-18.
+For SMT a further 85 programmes were delivered reaching 3,501 young people aged 14-18.

-- Qualitative case study research (observations and focus groups at 5 schools).
+- Qualitative case study research (observations and focus groups at five schools);

 - A control survey of pupils in schools not involved in the programme.

-- A quantitative post-delivery survey of participants in sporty settings.
+- A quantitative post-delivery survey of participants in sport settings;

 - Surveys and interviews with trainers and staff from organisations where delivery took place.